AriESQ/CrostiniTips/README.md

 LXC containers provides the user a full operating environment, including a command-line shell; and optionally, a graphical user interface.
 It is comparable to a virtual machine, except that LXC containers are less demanding on resources (CPU, memory) because they share the system kernel amongst multiple containers.
 Rather than needing separate kernels per virtual machine.
 LXC containers differ from Docker containers, in that Docker is mainly used to virtualize single applications, like a web-server, rather than a whole interactive operating environment.

 Crostini's architecture is complex.
 There are several layers of virtualization technologies nested within each other; as well as control channels that traverse layers.
 The Chrome OS setup instructions are sufficient for basic operation.
-However, understanding the architecture and terminology is helpful for tracking down solutions in the event that something doesn't breaks.
+However, understanding the architecture and terminology is helpful for tracking down solutions in the event that something breaks.
 And understanding how the system is designed is important when making use of the more advanced capabilities.

 ## Chrome OS vs ChromiumOS and Open Source Software